The two sides played out a 0-0 draw the preceding December and Barcelona headed into the clash two points clear of their Madrid rivals in the table.

 Real Madrid vs Barcelona: Head-to-head

-March's Liga clash was the 242nd competitive Clasicos, though Madrid and Barca have met another 34 times in friendlies and other exhibition matches.
+March's Liga clash was the 244th competitive Clasico, though Madrid and Barca have met another 34 times in friendlies and other exhibition matches.

-The overall head-to-head record of meetings between the teams has been extremely tight and Barca's recent win puts them ahead of Los Blancos on 96 wins to 95 overall, but they remain level in La Liga.
+The overall head-to-head record of meetings between the teams has been extremely tight and Real's recent win brings them back level with Barca on 96 wins each overall, moving them ahead by one in La Liga.

 |Competition||Games Played||Madrid wins||Barca wins||Draws|